brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 # RP2040 ROM Functions

 As mentioned above, there is no flash memory in the RP2040.
-An external QSPI flash chip is used to provides the necessary non-volatile storage.
+An external QSPI flash chip provides the necessary non-volatile storage.
-The code needed to configure the QSPI device for reading and writing operations is quite complicated, so the RP2040 designers placed the QSPI flash initialization code into a small (16k) ROM that is masked into RP2040 chip itself.
+The code needed to configure a QSPI device to enable reading and writing is quite complicated, so the RP2040 designers placed the QSPI flash driver code into a small (16k) ROM that is masked into RP2040 chip.
 This is known as the "boot ROM."
-This ROM also contains other helpful utility functions that are unrelated to the flash memory like floating point math routines.
+This ROM also contains other helpful utility functions that are unrelated to the flash memory.
+Floating point math routines, for example.

 In order to exposure the ROM utility functions to RP2040 programmers, each function is assigned a two-character identifier.
 A lookup table at a known location in ROM provides the